lkq1220/paper-note/the-note-of-journal-articlea-new-approach-to-estimating-the-path-loss-in-underground-wireless-sensor-networks.md

 $$
 A_(tot) = α_cd + R_c
 $$
+- ##### A common drawback of both of these models
+  -  their accuracy is largely dependent on the accuracy of the mixing model used
+  -  require a sample of the soil to be analysed in the laboratory which makes them unsuitable for scenarios
+  - a large discrepancy between the estimated attenuation of EM signals determined from these models

 ### 3. TDR and Field Trials
+#### 3.1.
+Proposed Path Loss Estimation Method
+#### 3.2.
+Trial Setup
 ### 4. Results and Discussion
 ### 5. Conclusion